Dreamscapes/ledctl/README.md

 ### Emptying the blink queue

-Sometimes it might be necessary to cancel any scheduled blink events and put the LED into an idle state - to do that, simply call `.reset()`:
+Sometimes it might be necessary to cancel any scheduled blink events and put the LED into an idle (off) state - to do that, simply call `.reset()`:

 ```js
 led.morse('no one will see me :(').reset()
 ```

 However, any callbacks associated with the cancelled blink events will be cancelled, too.
+Any blink events that you schedule afterwards will be processed as usual.

 ## Extending the API